 - Measure Carefully: Double-check the opening for a snug fit.

-- Choosing the right pet gate solutions starts with understanding your layout—and your pet’s behavior.
+- Choosing the right pet gate starts with your layout—and your pet’s behavior.

-- Clear Hazards: Put away chewable cords, small items, and any toxic plants.
+- Clear Hazards: Put away chewable cords, small items, and any toxic plants (ASPCA list).

 - Teach Your Pet: Reward calm behavior around the barrier—especially for curious cats or stubborn pups.